dcos/dcos-docs/1.9/usage/marathon/application-basics.md

 }
 ```

-What the example above does: before executing the `cmd`, download the resource `https://example.com/app/cool-script.sh` (via Mesos) and make it available in the service instance's sandbox.
-Verify that it had been downloaded by visiting the DC/OS web interface and clicking on an instance of `basic-1`, then on the **Files** tab.
+The example above executes the `cmd`, downloads the resource `https://example.com/app/cool-script.sh` (via Mesos), and makes it available in the service instance's Mesos sandbox.
+You can verify that it has been downloaded by visiting the DC/OS web interface and clicking on an instance of `basic-1`, then on the **Files** tab.
 You should find `cool-script.sh` there.

 **Note:** As of Mesos v0.22 and above, the fetcher code does not make downloaded files executable by default.
 In the example above, `cmd` first makes the file executable.